-If you have ever compared the present state of the church with what we find in the New Testament, you must have been struck with the sad contrast as to the certainty of peace with God.
-Every believer then had peace with God and could say, "Being justified by faith, we have peace with God."
+If you have ever compared the present state of the church with what we find in the New Testament, you must have been struck with the sail ment, you must have been struck with the sad contrast as to the certainty of peace with God.
+Every believer then had peace with God and could say, "Being justified by faith, we have peace with God.
 "He is our peace."
-But now you may meet with a hundred Christians, and not three of them can say, with confidence, "We have peace with Goa."
+But now you may meet with a hundred Christiaus, and not three of them can say, with confidence, "We have peace with God."
 "Why is this?
-Converse with them a little, and the reason is plain enough.
-There is confusion about the gospel.
+Converse with them a fittle, and the reason is plain erough.
+There is confusion about the go-pel.
 Christ is not the alone Sabbath of rest to the soul.
-There is not that real giving up of self as utterly lost in sin.
-There is a trying to mix up works-a secret commending of self to God; and never being able to do this, the soul is perplexed, now looking at Christ, with a little joy and brightness; again, looking at self, and all is darkness and doubt.
+There is not that real giving up of self as uterly lost in sin.
+There is a trying to mix up werks-a secret com-There is a trying to mix up works-a secret com-mending of self to God; and never being able to mending of self to Golf, and never neing due to do this, the soul is perplexed, now looking at Christ, with a little joy and brightness; again, looking at self, and all is darkness and doubt.
 Oh! this is not the gospel of the grace of God!
-Cease from works; ching only to Christ.
+Cease from works; cing only to Christ.

-I have no doubt whatever that the tendency, in our day, to go back to ordinances is, above all things, the cause of the great spiritual dearth amongst Christians.
-Oh, Protestants! if you would be used of God in stemming the tide of Popish delusion, awake, awake! search the Scriptures; preach Christ, or do not preach at all; better never preach, than preach law and Sabbath keeping.
+I have no doubt whatever that the tendency, is I have no doubt whatever that the tendency, in our day, to go back to ordinances is, above all things, the cause of the great spiritual dearth amongst Christians.
+Oh, Protestants! if you would be used of God in stemming the tide of Popish delusion, awake, awake! search the Seriptures; preach Christ, or do not preach at all; better never preach, than preach law and Salphath keeping. bath keeping.